logo

 Virginia Commonwealth University

 Not only does Virginia Commonwealth University (VCU) offer the only rehabilitation counseling degree in the state, but the Master of Science (MS) in Rehabilitation and Mental Health Counseling is accredited by CACREP and can be completed through a combination of online and on-campus classes on a full-time or part-time basis.
 The degree comprises 60 credits and students choose between two concentrations: Clinical Mental Health Counseling or Clinical Rehabilitation Counseling.
 It meets the educational requirements to become a Licensed Professional Counselor (LPC) in Virginia and enables students to take the Certified Rehabilitation Counselor (CRC) national exam.
 VCU offers an online Post-Master’s Certificate in Professional Counseling designed for applicants who already have a master’s degree in counseling but need to complete additional coursework for the LPC and various substance abuse counseling credentials in the state.
-VCU also offers an on-campus, CACREP-accredited Master of Education (M.Ed.) in Counselor Education with concentrations in Couples and Family Counseling and School Counse
+VCU also offers an on-campus, CACREP-accredited Master of Education (M.Ed.) in Counselor Education with concentrations in Couples and Family Counseling and School Counseling.

 References: